 You can also reverse the selection by selecting the Enable Negative Filter options.

-Note: Whatever attribute value you select and drag them from the Available List to the Filter By panel in the Board Filter page will exist in the Filter By panel across multiple sessions until you reset them.
+Note: Whatever attribute value you select and drag them from the Available List to the Filter By panel in the Board Filter page will exist in the Filter By panel only in the current sessions until you log out from the application.
+For Example, if you apply filter and navigate to another board and then come back to the same board, then the filter persists, but if you log out from the application, then the filter gets cleared.

 You can save your filter preferences with a unique, custom name of your choice, and apply it every time you want to use the same filter preferences.